veerserif/GAMMA-manual/Inventory-and-PDA.md

 [<img src="https://github.com/cwylo/GAMMA-manual/blob/main/images/inventory.jpg" alt="A screenshot of the G.A.M.M.A. inventory." width=800px>](https://github.com/cwylo/GAMMA-manual/blob/main/images/inventory.jpg)

+The inventory displays your stalker's name, current faction, rank, amount of money (in rubles &#x20bd;), max carry weight, and all the items currently on you.
+It also displays currently-equipped items, resistances to damage, and the state of your health, hunger, thirst and tiredness meters.
+It is also the central place from which you can interact with items and access the crafting interface in G.A.M.M.A.

 ## Inventory-specific keybinds

 Certain keybinds function differently on the inventory screen.
 By holding down certain modifier keys and mousing over items, players can perform certain quick actions.
 These keys are marked as `(on hover)`, meaning that they only work if players hover over an item then press that key.